 Their parents have no food anymore and bring their two children, Hansel and Gretel, into the forest to die.
 Will they ever see them again?

 Hansel and Gretel is a Brothers Grimm fairy tale about two siblings.
 Their parents have no food and leave them behind in the forest.
-The first time they find their way back using white pebbles, but the second time they are captured by a witch.
+First they find their way back using white pebbles, but the next time they are captured by a witch.
 They kill the witch before she eats them and return home with riches.

 There is not enough food